surifirstpin/biplus_documentation/version.3/Viewing Content.md

 - Click on any of the Report to view it.
 > **Note** : Reports in work space are identified with **Line-Chart Icon.**

-- Click on any Dashboard (tachometer icon) to view it.
+- Click on any Dashboard to view it.
-> **Note** : Reports in work space are identified with *.**
+> **Note** : Reports in work space are identified with **Tachometer icon.**

 https://docs.looker.com/sharing-and-publishing/finding-content
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzgwOTgxMDgsMTAwNjg4MDg2NiwxMj
+eyJoaXN0b3J5IjpbNDk3OTYzMDI5LDEwMDY4ODA4NjYsMTI4ND
-g0NTc0NDU3LDIwMDExNjI5NzgsLTExMDEwODg5NzIsMTU3Mzk0
+U3NDQ1NywyMDAxMTYyOTc4LC0xMTAxMDg4OTcyLDE1NzM5NDU1
-NTU3MF19
+NzBdfQ==
 -->